Fishbite/webAudio/README.md

 ## The State of Play

-At the moment, the user has no direct way to upload the musical composition that they have created.
-However, the file can be saved as **music.wav** in the **audio folder.**
+The user can now record music as they are playing, then down load it directly from the media player.
+The file then needs to be imported into editing software such as Audacity and then saved out as 'music.wav'

-That file can then be played back via the **Pre-Recorded Music** function of the UI.
+music.wav can be uploaded to the server and then played back via the 'pre-recorded music' playback keys.
+The user can then record additional stuff on top of the music being played back.

 There's an awful lot more that we can do to build on this app, such as create more voices / instruments and indeed; give the user the abiliity to use musical compositions